Top 12 best places to visit near Bangalore with family

 Day Trips Within 50 km of Bangalore

 Sometimes the best adventures don’t require long drives or overnight bags.
-Some of my happiest family memories were made just a short hop away from Bangalore.
+Some of the happiest family memories come from just a short hop away from Bangalore.
 Within 50 km, you will find gardens that feel like a breath of fresh air, wildlife parks where kids’ eyes light up and amusement rides that leave everyone laughing.
 These are perfect for days when you want a break but still be back home by evening.

 Let me start with a place that’s very close to my heart (and the city too):

 If there’s one place in Bangalore that feels like an escape right inside the city, it’s Lalbagh.
-I’ve lost count of how many times we have wandered its paths but every visit feels new.
-The moment I walk through those gates, the noise of traffic melts away and I’m surrounded by giant trees, colorful flowers and families spread out on the lawns.
+The moment you walk through those gates, the noise of traffic melts away and you will be surrounded by giant trees, colorful flowers and families spread out on the lawns.

 What makes Lalbagh so special for a family day out is how much it offers without asking for much in return.
 Entry is cheap, parking is manageable and once you are inside, the whole garden becomes your playground.
 The kids always run straight to the Glass House because it’s like a palace made of glass and when the flower shows are on, the colors inside are pure magic.